 If a loved one has been killed in a truck accident, you may be eligible to receive compensation for:

 The State of California allows only two years in which to file a wrongful death lawsuit.
 After that time, your case may be dismissed, even if would otherwise merit restitution.
-Retaining an attorney to pursue legal compensation is the best option for protecting the rights of you and your family.
+Retaining an experienced San Jose truck accident attorney to pursue legal compensation is the best option for protecting the rights of you and your family.

 There were 5,476 injuries resulting from accidents involving a truck in California during 2014, the most recent year with full statistics available.
 Additionally, there were 279 truck fatality accidents.
 These numbers have grown steadily each year since 2010 and show no signs of decreasing.
 There were nine fatalities and 110 injuries from truck accidents in Santa Clara County alone.

 Like other traffic accidents, truck accidents most often occur due to driver error.
 Despite being in charge of large, heavy, and dangerous vehicles, truck drivers are not always sufficiently careful.
 Drivers may operate trucks under the influence of drugs or alcohol, while drowsy, or while using cell phones in San Jose.
 In 2015, 33% of fatal truck accidents in the U.S. involved at least one driver-related factor.
 Speeding was the most frequent driver error related to fatal truck collisions, followed by driver “distraction/inattention” and “impairment (fatigue, alcohol, illness, etc.).”

 Unsafe speeds are the most common cause of truck driving accidents, causing over 1,000 injuries and 22 fatalities.
 Larger vehicles are unable to come to a stop as quickly as smaller cars, and greater speed means less time to react to an unforeseen event.
 Large trucks also require greater stopping distances, which can compound accident risk factors when reckless driving habits, or unsafe practices like driving under the influence, are involved.